rnaidenov/obsidian-ai-nutrition-tracker-plugin/README.md

-# Nutrition Tracker Plugin for Obsidian
+# AI Nutrition Tracker for Obsidian

 An AI-powered nutrition tracking plugin for Obsidian that replaces traditional forms with intelligent food analysis.